Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 /

-Wow!
-The development was smooth and with a little debugging the initial prototype worked!
-But to be honest, when I first saw this rendering, I laughed out loud both because I was excited by how quickly I had a prototype and because it looked so comically bad.
+With a little debugging the initial prototype worked.
+But to be honest, when I first saw this rendering, I lol’d because it looked so comically bad (albeit chemically clear enough to understand).

-One surprise: Claude Code handled RDKit reasonably well.
+Claude Code handled RDKit reasonably well.
 It knew to use AllChem.Compute2DCoords() for layout and understood molecular graph traversal.
 However, the initial result needed some polishing.
 So I added options to make sure structures were Kekulized, set preferred coordinates, and use ring templates to improve the chemical structure rendering.
-In addition, to improve the general aesthetics I manually added an image to ASCII rendering approach using ascii-magic.
+In addition, seeing the limiations of the initial approach I manually added an image to ASCII rendering approach using ascii-magic to improve the general aesthetics .

 CLI Example: